mobilemind/OpenInlets/README.md

 4.1+.
 Handy for login/form completion, or to quickly add a new entry with login credentials.

+__OpenInBrave__: Open the current web page in the Brave app for iOS.

+__OpenInDolphin__: Open the current web page in the Dolphin app for iOS.

 __OpenInFirefox__: Open the current web page in the Firefox app for iOS.

 __OpenInGoodReader__: When viewing a PDF in Mobile Safari, open/download the